zoevernon/Personal-website/_posts/2020-08-25-nba-wnba-comparision.md

 <!--- <iframe width="800" height="500" frameborder="0" scrolling="no" src="//plotly.com/~zo3v3rnon/15.embed"></iframe>  --->

-## Comparing the teams
+## Which WNBA team should I root for?
-Now for the fun part!
-If you're a fan of the Bucks I am hoping to tell you which WNBA team you might enjoy watching.
-Or maybe you love to watch the Rockets take threes?
-How about you just miss watching the 2014-15 Warriors offense, the [app](https://zoevernon.shinyapps.io/nba_wnba_comparison/) can help you find the best fit in the WNBA based on the statistics that you care about.
+The [app](https://zoevernon.shinyapps.io/nba_wnba_comparison/) can help you find the best fit in the WNBA based on the statistics that you care about for your favorite NBA team.
+Note, that as we see above the leagues are quite different, so although comparing them is not perfect it's still a fun!
 Below are a couple examples.

-### I'm a Bucks fan
+### The Milwaukee Bucks
 Let's say I want to see which WNBA teams play most like the Bucks across all the statistical categories we have available.
-Then we would see that the Chicago Sky are most similar, followed by the Seattle Storm and the LA Sparks.
+Then we would see that the Chicago Sky are most similar, followed by the Las Vegas Aces and the Seattle Storm.
 In general, the better WNBA teams are more similar to the Bucks and the worse teams are less similar.

 ![Bucks comparision](/figures/bucks_all.png)

-### I love to watch a team that shoots a lot of threes
-CHANGE THIS TO THE SPURS, so it can be a different team
+### The Houston Rockets
 If your favorite thing to do is watch an offense predicated around the three pointer, you could see which WNBA teams are most like the Rockets in terms of their shot distribution (by selecting FGA from various distances).
-In that case you may want to tune into the New York Liberty of the Seattle Storm.
+In that case you may want to tune into the New York Liberty or the Connecticut Sun, but definitely not the Aces.

 ![Rockets comparision](/figures/rockets_fga.png)

 However, be warned about the Liberty, because although they take a lot of threes, they don't shoot a high percentage.
-In fact, if we include FG% statistics in addition to the FGA stats, we see that the Liberty are now least like the Rockets... try that for yourself in the app if you want to see the change.
+In fact, if we include FG% statistics in addition to the FGA stats, we see that the Liberty are one of the similar teams to the Rockets... try that for yourself in the app if you want to see the change.

-### My favorite offense ever was the Warriors in 2014-15
+### The 2014-15 Warriors
 As a final example, let's say that you just loved watching the Warriors offense on the way to the first title in their recent run, because I mean who didn't?
-In that case you again would want to watch Chicago Sky or the Seattle Storm.
+In that case tune in the Storm, Sky, or Sparks.

 ![Warriors comparision](/figures/warriors_off.png)